yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/docs/big-data-machine-learning/notes/Day6.md

 \text{output: predictions}
 $$
 The above architecture assumes two-class classification (the output has two dots).
 - *Optimizer*: The architecture of an ANN consists of input layer (which is the explanatory variables), hidden layer (if any), the output layer (tailored to the type of problems, regressor or classifier), and a loss function.
 Once the architecture is setup we can use an optimizer to find the weights that are used in the optimizer.
 A famous optimizer is called [gradient descent](https://towardsdatascience.com/gradient-descent-explained-9b953fc0d2c).
+Here are some videos I posted: [Gradient Descent](https://www.youtube.com/watch?v=OtLSnzjT5ns), [Adam](https://www.youtube.com/watch?v=AqzK8LeRThM), [ANN Regressor Classifier Summary](https://www.youtube.com/watch?v=zhBLiMdqOdQ), related python scripts are posted [here](https://www.github.com/yiqiao-yin/YinsPy)

 ## Convolutional Neural Network